Skip to main content

 The whole process typically takes between one and two hours, depending on the complexity of the tooth and how many canals it contains.
 Front teeth usually have one canal and are faster.
 Molars often have three or four canals and take longer.

-How Dr. Bonin Approaches Root Canal Therapy
+How Dr. Bonin Handles Root Canal Cases

 When to Save a Tooth Versus Extract It